Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Introduction

-All those different formation scenarios raise the question of how so many different formation paths could lead to a distinct population.
-On the contrary, \citet{amorisco} as well as \citet{Tremmel2020} do not predict a separation of UDGs from the rest of the dwarf cluster population.
-Already \citet{vanDokkum2015} stressed that the term UDG ``\textit{does not imply that these objects are distinct from the general galaxy population}".
-However, some treat UDGs like a new galaxy type.
+All of those different formation scenarios raise the question of how so many different formation paths could lead to a distinct population.
+On the contrary, neither \citet{amorisco} nor \citet{Tremmel2020} predict a separation of UDGs from the rest of the dwarf cluster population. \citet{vanDokkum2015} stressed that the term UDG, ``\textit{does not imply that these objects are distinct from the general galaxy population.}" However, some treat UDGs like a new galaxy type.
 Also, \citet{Conselice} mentioned that similar galaxies were already found in previous studies \citep[e.g.,][]{SandageBinggeli1984,CaldwellBothun1987,Impey1988,Binggeli1994,Conselice2003} and that UDGs overlap with low-mass cluster galaxies analyzed by \citet{Conselice2003} in the $M_{\mathrm{tot}}-R_e$ parameter space.
 Furthermore, \citet{Chamba2020} questioned that UDGs are actually Milky Way-sized, using $R_1$, which is tracing the in situ star formation \citep{Trujillo2020} instead of $R_e$ as size indicator.

-Galaxy families can be distinguished in structural parameter spaces \citep[e.g.,][]{Kormendy1985,Bender1992,Binggeli1994,Kormendy2009}. \citet{Kormendy2009} showed a dichotomy between ellipticals and classical bulges on the one hand and spheroidals on the other hand in the $R_e-\mu_e$ (\citet{KormendyRelation1977} relation), $M_{\mathrm{tot}}-\mu_e$, and $M_{\mathrm{tot}}-R_e$ parameter spaces.
-Furthermore, \citet{kluge} found that Brightest Cluster Galaxies (BCGs) show a distinct scaling relation from ellipticals and classical bulges.
+Galaxy families can be distinguished in structural parameter spaces \citep[e.g.,][]{Kormendy1985,Bender1992,Binggeli1994,Kormendy2009}. \citet{Kormendy2009} showed a dichotomy between ellipticals and classical bulges on the one hand and spheroidals on the other hand in the $R_e-\mu_e$ (the \citealt{KormendyRelation1977} relation), $M_{\mathrm{tot}}-\mu_e$, and $M_{\mathrm{tot}}-R_e$ parameter spaces.
+Furthermore, \citet{kluge} found that brightest cluster galaxies (BCGs) show a distinct scaling relation from ellipticals and classical bulges.

 The goal of this work is to identify whether UDGs populate another distinct region in these parameter spaces or whether they are indistinguishable from one of the already known populations.
-Additional to those three parameter relations, we investigate which region in the $M_{\mathrm{tot}}-\mu_0$ parameter space UDGs populate and compare our results to the findings of \citet{Binggeli1994}.
-Unlike previous studies, we do not solely probe UDGs, but measure and study the structural parameters for a large number of cluster members ranging from UDGs to the normal spheroidal galaxy regime giving us a direct comparison sample from the same data, without a selection bias, and without potential systematic differences in the analysis.
+In addition to those three parameter relations, we investigate which region in the $M_{\mathrm{tot}}-\mu_0$ parameter space UDGs populate, and we compare our results to the findings of \citet{Binggeli1994}.
+Unlike previous studies, we do not solely probe UDGs, but measure and study the structural parameters for a large number of cluster members ranging from UDGs to the normal spheroidal galaxy regime, giving us a direct comparison sample from the same data, without a selection bias, and without potential systematic differences in the analysis.